nforgeio/neonKUBE/Images/neon-proxy/README.md

-This is the standard neonHIVE network proxy service based on **HAProxy**, **Consul**, and **Vault**.
-This is typically deployed alongside the **neon-proxy-manager** service that monitors changes to proxy routes and TLS certificates to regenerate the HAProxy configuration.
+This is the standard neonHIVE network proxy service based on `HAProxy` , `Consul`, and `Vault`.
+This is typically deployed alongside the `neon-proxy-manager` service that monitors changes to proxy routes and TLS certificates to regenerate the HAProxy configuration.
 This can be deployed as a Docker container or service.

 # Image Tags

-Images are tagged with the Git branch, image build date, and Git commit and an optional **-dirty** suffix if the image was built from a branch with uncommitted changes or untracked files.
+Images are tagged with the Git branch, image build date, and Git commit and an optional `-dirty` suffix if the image was built from a branch with uncommitted changes or untracked files.

-The most recent production build will be tagged as **latest**.
+The most recent production build will be tagged as `latest`

-From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
+From time-to-time you may see images tagged like `:BRANCH-*` where *BRANCH* identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

 # Additional Packages

 This image includes the following packages:

-* **jq** JSON parser
+* `jq` JSON parser
-* **unzip** zip archive utilities
+* `unzip` zip archive utilities
 * [tini](https://github.com/krallin/tini) is a simple init manager that can be used to ensure that zombie processes are reaped and that Linux signals are forwarded to sub-processes.

 # Basic Configuration